rachelng-rpas/openreoc/articles/Record-Keeping Guide/01-overview-casa-requirements.md

 ### The ReOC Holder (the Organisation)

 The ReOC holder, the entity named on the certificate has the overarching legal obligation to keep records.
-The ReOC holder must ensure that systems, templates, and processes are in place (CASR 101.345).
+The ReOC holder must ensure that systems, templates, and processes are in place (CASR 101.272).

 ### The Chief Remote Pilot (CRP)

 In practice, the CRP is the person who manages record keeping day-to-day.
 MOS 101 places specific obligations on the CRP, including:

 - Maintaining the operational release and operational log (s10.04, s10.05)
-- Keeping training records for all personnel, including non-RP crew (s10.03(2), s10.08)
+- Keeping training records and qualification for all personnel, including non-RP crew (s10.08)
 - Ensuring remote pilot logs are maintained (s10.06)
-- Overseeing technical log entries (s10.07)
+- Overseeing technical log entries (s10.07) (related to Maintenance Controller MC as well)

-For small operations — particularly sole-operator ReOCs — the ReOC holder, CRP, and remote pilot may all be the same person.
+For small operations particularly sole-operator ReOCs, the ReOC holder, CRP, MC and remote pilot may all be the same person.
 The obligations still apply.
 You still need to keep records as if you were managing a team.

 ### The Remote Pilot (RP)